TurtleEngr/plugin-custom-field-shortcode/README.md

 Installation
 ------------

-1. Get the plugin zip file
+1. Get the custom-field-shortcode.zip file from https://moria.whyayh.com/rel/released/software/own/plugin-custom-field-shortcode/
-2. Use Add Plugins, Upload Plugin
+2. Use Add Plugins, Upload Plugin, custom-field-shortcode.zip
 3. Activate the plugin

 How do I use this plugin?
 -------------------------